-5.5 Retired Players Returning to Competition
+5.5.
+Retired Players Returning to Competition

 5.5.1.
-If an International-Level Player or National-Level Player in IIHF's Registered Testing Pool retires and then wishes to return to active participation in sport, the Player shall not compete in International Events or National Events until the Player has made himself or herself available for Testing, by giving six (6) months prior written notice to the IIHF and their National Anti-Doping Organization.
+If an International-Level Player or National-Level Player in IIHF's Registered Testing Pool retires and then wishes to return to active participation in sport, the Player shall not compete in International Events or National Events until the Player has made themselves available for Testing, by giving six (6) months prior written notice to the IIHF and their National Anti-Doping Organization.

 WADA, in consultation with the IIHF and the Player's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Player.
-This decision may be appealed under IIHF Disciplinary Code Article 12.4.5.
+This decision may be appealed under Article 13.

-Any competitive results obtained in violation of this Article 5.5.1 shall be Disqualified unless the Player can establish that he or she could not have reasonably known that this was an International Event or a National Event.
+Any competitive results obtained in violation of this Article 5.5.1 shall be Disqualified unless the Player can establish that they could not have reasonably known that this was an International Event or a National Event.

 5.5.2.
 If a Player retires from sport while subject to a period of Ineligibility, the Player must notify the Anti-Doping Organization that imposed the period of Ineligibility in writing of such retirement.
-If the Player then wishes to return to active competition in sport, the Player shall not compete in International Events or National Events until the Player has made himself or herself available for Testing by giving six (6) months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Player retired, if that period was longer than six (6) months) to the IIHF and to their National Anti-Doping Organization.
+If the Player then wishes to return to active competition in sport, the Player shall not compete in International Events or National Events until the Player has made themselves available for Testing by giving six (6) months prior written notice (or notice equivalent to the period of

+Ineligibility remaining as of the date the Player retired, if that period was longer than six (6) months) to the IIHF and to their National Anti-Doping Organization.